 Shaken with ice, served up!

 Looking for something a little less … pink?
-Try the Handsome Ransom, a cocktail recipe that came from Vino Paradiso (now Coppia), featured in Best Bars 2010.
+Try the Handsome Ransom, a cocktail recipe from Coppia.

 1 ½ oz Ransom Old Tom gin